loglizzy/rbx-instance-serializer/README.md

 - [ ] Add output metadata for versioning
 - [ ] Whitelist/Blacklist property names
 - [ ] Distribute as a plugin on roblox marketplace
+- [ ] Save at web option when using the plugin